grzesiek-galezowski/tdd-ebook/manuscript/190_Why_do_we_need_composability.md

 )
 ~~~

 Noticed something funny about the last few examples?
-If not, here goes an explanation:
-in the last few examples, we have twisted the behaviors of our application in wacky ways, but all
-of this took place in the composition code!
-We did not have to modify
-any other existing classes!
-True, we had to write a new class called
-`NoAlarm`, but did not need to modify any other code than the
-composition code to make objects if this new class work with objects of existing classes!
+If not, here goes an explanation: in the last few examples, we have twisted the behaviors of our application in wacky ways, but all of this took place in the composition code!
+We did not have to modify any other existing classes!
+True, we had to write a new class called `NoAlarm`, but did not need to modify any other code than the composition code to make objects if this new class work with objects of existing classes!

-This ability to change the behavior of our application just by changing
-the way objects are composed together is extremely powerful (although
-you will always be able to achieve it only to certain extent),
-especially in evolutionary, incremental design, where we want to evolve
-some pieces of code with as little as possible other pieces of code
-having to realize that the evolution takes place..
+This ability to change the behavior of our application just by changing the way objects are composed together is extremely powerful (although you will always be able to achieve it only to certain extent), especially in evolutionary, incremental design, where we want to evolve some pieces of code with as little as possible other pieces of code having to realize that the evolution takes place.
+This ability can be achieved only if our system consists of composable objects, thus the need for composability - an answer to a question raised at the beginning of this chapter.

 Summary - are you still with me?
 --------------------------------

-Although we started with what seemed to be a repetition from basic
-object oriented programming class, using a basic example.
-It was
-necessary though to make a fluent transition to the benefits of
-composability we eventually introduced at the end.
-I hope you did not
-get overwhelmed and can understand now why I am putting so much stress
+We started with what seemed to be a repetition from basic object oriented programming course, using a basic example.
+It was necessary though to make a fluent transition to the benefits of composability we eventually introduced at the end.
+I hope you did not get overwhelmed and can understand now why I am putting so much stress on composability.
-on composability.

-In the next chapter, we will take a closer look at composing objects
+In the next chapter, we will take a closer look at composing objects itself.
-itself.

-[^skipfunc]: I am smiplifying the discussion on purpose, leaving out e.g. functional languages and assuming that "pre-object oriented" means procedural or structural.
+[^skipfunc]: I am simplifying the discussion on purpose, leaving out e.g. functional languages and assuming that "pre-object oriented" means procedural or structural.
 While this is not true in general, this is how the reality looked like for many of us.
-If you are good at functional programming, you already understand the benefits of composability
+If you are good at functional programming, you already understand the benefits of composability.

+[^moreonindependence]: More on context-independence and what these "special places" are, in the next chapters.